 Raisins are another snack that’s reasonably priced that you should have in your pantry.
 This dried fruit contains fiber, vitamins, and other minerals and helps with your digestive system.

 Raisins are not the only dried fruit that stores well in a pantry.
-Dried banana chips, pineapple chunks, apricots, or figs are a few fruits that contain a lot of vitamins and nutrients.
-When a depression comes through, you won’t believe how valuable dried fruit will be.
+Dried banana chips, pineapple chunks, apricots, or figs are a few other fruits that contain a lot of vitamins and nutrients.
+When a great depression comes through, you won’t believe how valuable dried fruit will be.

 You are probably thinking, “nuts aren’t a cheap snack item.”
 While nuts are one of the pricier protein snacks on this list, they’re very filling and can be stored for a long period of time.

-Before SHTF, stock up on many varieties of roasted nuts.
-Please store them in the freezer to keep them fresh or they may go rancid very quickly.
+Before emergencies hit, stock up on many varieties of roasted nuts.
+Please store them in the freezer to keep them fresh or they may go rancid pretty quickly.

 Applesauce is another snack/dessert pantry item that has a somewhat longer shelf life.
 It’s another snack that works great on your digestive system.
 Apple butter is also a good one to stock up on.

 Don’t go stingy on the spices in your pantry.
 Always have a healthy supply of your favorite rubs and seasonings.
-Kosher Salt, ground peppercorn, and cinnamon are few that you simply can’t go without.
+Kosher Salt, ground peppercorn, and cinnamon are a few that you simply can’t go without.

 They’re cheap and will make your simple meals taste that much better.
 Cocoa is another one I have to have stocked.
-Just think of cookies, cakes, and hot chocolate.
+Just think of cookies, cakes, and hot chocolate that would all taste great when it feels like the world around us is crumbling.

 BBQ sauce is another food item that lasts for a very long time, depending on the brand, while being a cheap flavor enhancer for your meals.
-In the summertime, you will have a hard time swallowing grilled foods without it.
+In the summertime, you will have a hard time swallowing grilled foods without this addition to your pantry.